lindstromhenrik/elasticsearch-analysis-file-watcher-synonym/README.md

-File watcher synonym filter for ElasticSearch
+File watcher synonym for ElasticSearch
 ==================================

-The file watcher synonym plugin adds an synonym token filter that reloads the synonym file at given intervals (default 60s).
+The file watcher synonym plugin adds a synonym token filter that reloads the synonym file at given intervals (default 60s).

 Example: